-With the current buzz about the latest Wi-Fi standard -- 802.11ax, also known as Wi-Fi 6 -- it's worth examining the new standard versus its predecessor, 802.11ac, also known as Wi-Fi 5.
-As we compare 802.11ac vs. 802.11ax, some important differences emerge between the forthcoming spec and the current one.
+With the buzz about the latest Wi-Fi standard -- 802.11ax, also known as Wi-Fi 6 -- it's worth examining the new standard versus its predecessor, 802.11ac, also known as Wi-Fi 5.
+As we compare 802.11ac vs. 802.11ax, some important differences emerge between the two specifications.

 Where 802.11ac was considered evolutionary, 802.11ax has sometimes been labeled revolutionary.
 Even if that sounds grandiose, the new .11ax magic is different enough in several technical constructs to warrant scrutiny and to appreciate the real changes under the hood versus past standards.